neo99zhang/diy.ai/README.md

 ## ML Sys

-Shout out to Prof.Tianqi Han's [ML Sys](https://catalyst.cs.cmu.edu/15-884-mlsys-sp21/) on how to build and optimize ML systems.
+Shout out to Prof.Tianqi Han's [ML Sys](https://catalyst.cs.cmu.edu/15-884-mlsys-sp21/) on how to build and optimize ML systems, and Stanford's [CS129](https://gfxcourses.stanford.edu/cs149/fall23/) and UIUC's [ECE408](https://lumetta.web.engr.illinois.edu/408-S22/) on paralell computing.

+- **Intro to CUDA**

+    See my notes and code on [ECE408](https://github.com/neo99zhang/ece408), a great course for learning CUDA.

 - **vLLM**